mennosmit-dev/AI-Engineer-Certificate/Course_3_Deep_Learning_with_Keras_and_TensorFlow/README.md

   <img src="images/gan_train.png" alt="Denoising Images" width="370"/>
 - `custom_trainingloop_mnist.py`: Production-ready customtrainingloop with additional accuracy metric and custom callbacks logging used for mnist dataset efficient training.
 - `mnist_hyperparam_tune.py`: Evaluating the optimal learning rate and number of hidden layers using the keras tuner on the mnist dataset with a narrow-architecture.
 Optimal_Neurons{32,512} = 448, Optimal_lr{1e-04, 1e-02} = 2e-03.
 - `q_learning_agent_cartpole.py`: Setting up a Q-learning agent in cartpole environment and enhancing its performance using various architectures, adaptive exploration schedules and varying goal function agent.
+Maximum score was 9 steps without failure.
-- ` `:
+- `dqn_cartpolev1.py`: Implemented a deep Q-Network in CartPole-v1, approximated Q-values via network(instead of table), trained network using memory, made a replay buffer.
+Scored a maximum of 43 steps without failure (+ ~400% compared to q_learning_agent_cartpole.py) due to more efficient learning.
 - ` `:
 - ` `:
 -